Ronny Yu: Career

 In 2006, Yu directed Fearless, starring Jet Li.
 In Hong Kong it grossed an exceptional HK$30,201,600, making it the highest-grossing domestic film of the territory of 2006.
 In North America, in its opening weekend, it placed 2nd at the box office, grossing US$10,590,244.
-The film went on to gross US$24,633,730 by the end of its North American run—making it the sixth highest-grossing non-English language foreign film in the United States to date—and its total worldwide gross US$68,072,848.
+The film went on to gross US$24,633,730 by the end of its North American run and its total worldwide gross US$68,072,848.
 The film holds a rating of 73% on Rotten Tomatoes with the consensus being, "Fearless is a brilliantly choreographed, beautifully filmed endcap to Li's quarter-decade of epic martial arts glory."

 He was once attached to direct Snakes on a Plane (2006) and he was aboard the project when Samuel L. Jackson, whom he directed in The 51st State, signed on.
 Before shooting began, however, he was replaced by David R. Ellis.

 In 2009, Yu directed the Fear Itself episode, "Family Man" which starred Clifton Collins Jr. Also that year, Yu was a credited screenwriter and producer on Blood: The Last Vampire directed by Chris Nahon.
-Production began, in may 2006, producer Bill Kong announced that he was producing a live-action film adaptation of the amine Blood: The Last Vampire, to be directed by Yu.
+Production began, in May 2006, producer Bill Kong announced that he was producing a live-action film adaptation of the amine Blood: The Last Vampire, to be directed by Yu.
 Like the source material, it would be primarily filmed in English rather than Japanese.
 Kong and Yu originally planned to finance the project themselves, but in November 2006, Production I.G officially consented to the film and began offering financial support.
 Rather than being paid a straight license, Production I.G will receive a percentage of all revenues generated by the film.
 Through ties to Manga Entertainment, the French company Pathé became the film's co-production company, joining the Hong Kong-based Edko.
 Yu was retained as its producer, but Nahon took over as the film's director.
 Originally slated to be released worldwide in spring 2008, the film premiered in Japan on 29 May 2009, and was released in the United Kingdom on 26 June 2009.
 Sony Pictures Worldwide Acquisitions Group licensed the film for release in North America, where it was released to theatres by Samuel Goldwyn Films on 10 July 2009.
 The film grossed US$473,992 in Japan, and had a worldwide gross of US$5,731,143.
 On the opening weekend of its limited release to twenty theatres in the United States, the film grossed $103,000.

-In 2010, Yu appeared in the A Nightmare on Elm Street documentary Never Sleep Again: The Elm Street Legacy.
+In 2010, Yu appeared in the A Nightmare on Elm Street documentary Never Sleep Again: The Elm Street Legacy, and in 2013 in the Friday the 13th documentary Crystal Lake Memories: The Complete History of Friday the 13th.